Ristafan/hpc_esc_401_solutions/exercise_session_09/Readme.md

 - For very large datasets, GPUs become competitive and can match or even outperform CPUs, particularly when the computation can fully utilize the GPU's parallelism.

 ## Exercise 2
+- Frequent data transfer leads to a high overhead.
+The incorrect memory management can also lead to computation errors
+- pcopy moves the data to the gpu at once in the beginning and retrieves the data in the end reducing the overhead.
+-
+- For smaller test sizes, the GPU execution time improves from ~0.006s–0.6s (naive) to ~0.003s–0.03s.
+- For larger test sizes, the GPU execution time improves from ~13s (naive) to ~3.2s, which is around a 4x speedup.

 # Exercise 3